Lessons and Opportunities from the Pandemic So Far

 In conclusion

 Business thrive on uninterrupted and unhindered processes.
-The coronavirus global health crisis has hindered and interrupted business processes and the old way of doing things.
+The coronavirus crisis hindered and interrupted business processes and the old way of doing things.
 The sooner you understand the importance of making swift adjustments the better.

-Integrate your business processes with online platforms and software to track, manage, and automate workflow, while also leveraging the power of artificial intelligence and remote working to resume and improve your business operations.
+Integrate your business processes with online platforms and modern software to track, manage, and automate workflows, while also leveraging the power of artificial intelligence and remote working to boost and improve your business operations.

-Cloud software, for example, saves both time and costs when introduced into a business model.
-Automation of invoicing, payment reminders, customized reports, and time tracking enhances your ability to managing staff and the different busines activities, while sited comfortably at your workstation rather than being physically on call.
+Cloud software, for example, saves both time and costs when introduced into a business' strategy.
+Automation of invoicing, payment reminders, customized reports, and time tracking enhances your ability to managing staff and the different business activities, while sited comfortably at your workstation rather than being physically on call.

-The coronavirus pandemic has shown us the dark side of what happens when a crisis of massive proportion occurs, and things go wildly wrong.
-With good planning, strategies and resilience, you will emerge out of this dark cloud stronger, more resilient, and better equipped than before.
+The pandemic also showed us the dark side of what happens when a crisis of massive proportion occurs, and things go wildly wrong.
+With good planning, strategies, and resilience, however, you can emerge out of dark clouds stronger, more resilient, and better equipped than before.

-In the end, the rain will stop beating down on us and the virus will be contained.
-The sun will shine again.
-Use the lessons and opportunities of the pandemic to not only sail through these challenging times, but also emerge victorious as a battle-tested businessperson.
+In the end, the virus was contained and the sun may yet shine again.
+Use the lessons and opportunities of the pandemic to not only sail through current and future challenging times, but also to emerge victorious as a battle-tested businessperson.

 Veronika Tandon is an Invoicing & Financial Consultant working with Invoicera.
 In her 16 years of experience in the field of finance management, she has been helping businesses to manage expenses, cash flow, and AR & AP to ensure businesses overcome the financial crises.
 You can reach out to her on Twitter @veronikatondon and Facebook.